 It was an entertaining drive to and from Cu Chi watching the crazy traffic of Ho Chi Min City and then passing through rice paddies, rubber plantations and small villages.

 Back in HCMC we enjoyed a delicious lunch.
 The kids all ate the calamari in the soup and also fried.
-Rice cooked in lotus leafs and curry was also very good.
+The rice cooked in lotus leafs and curry was also very good.
 My favorite was the tempura morning glory and shrimp.

-Photos by Larry Burrows for Life Magazine showing James Farley out on a helicopter mission where several of his commrades were shot and then back in base where he breaks down in tears.
+Photos by Larry Burrows for Life Magazine showing James Farley out on a helicopter mission where several of his comrades were shot and then back in base where he breaks down in tears.